Thanks for stopping by my review of the MONQ Portable Aromatherapy Diffuser.

 At this time, the only way we have to directly stimulate the limbic system is through our sense of smell, making essential oils a great tool for the job.

 According to the 4th Edition of the Essential Oil Desk Reference: Because the limbic system is directly connected to those parts of the brain that control heart rate, blood pressure, breathing, memory, stress levels, and hormone balance, essential oils can have profound physiological and psychological effects…

 It seems that essential oils have been used for their healing properties in Eastern countries for thousands of years.
 It is within this last century that they have been “rediscovered” here in the west and used as an alternative and complement to standard traditional medical treatments.

 The NCI website also states that aromatherapy is widely used by cancer patients to improve quality of life and reduce their symptoms of stress and anxiety.
-The oils are commonly breathed in by using an inhaler device, which is the category that the MONQ would fall in, and they can also be breathed in indirectly by using a room diffuser or by simply placing some drops near you in the room .
+Essential oils can be used via a personal diffuser, which is the category that the MONQ would fall in, and they can also be breathed in indirectly by using a room diffuser or by simply placing some drops near you in the room, or on specially designed jewelry.
 The website also states that thus far, safety tests have shown very few negative side effects or risks of essential oils so I was pretty reassured by all of this information.

 IS MONQ SAFE?

 I then went to MONQ’s website for more information about the product and its ingredients.

 I learned that the MONQ Therapeutic Air company was actually founded by Dr. Eric Fishman, who is a believer in a concept known as Forest Bathing, which revolves around the idea that the natural air produced by plants and wooded areas has health benefits that you just can’t find in urban areas.
 This is why he designed MONQ to be organic, natural and without any added chemicals or nicotine.